HYPerluminous quasars at the Epoch of ReionizatION (HYPERION). A new regime for the X-ray nuclear properties of the first quasars: Data reduction and photometry

-We computed the $\geq99$\% confidence level source detection by calculating the no-source binomial probability and estimated net-counts (with uncertainties) on the 0.5-2~keV (soft band), 2-10~keV (hard band) and 0.5-10~keV (full band) images of the three \xmm\ cameras (see Weisskopf et al. 2007, Vito et al. 2019).
+We computed the $\geq99$\% confidence level source detection by calculating the no-source binomial probability and estimated net-counts (with uncertainties) on the 0.5-2~keV (soft band), 2-10~keV (hard band) and 0.5-10~keV (full band) images of the three \xmm\ cameras \citep[see][]{weisskopf2007,vito2019}.
 We considered as detections the sources with a no-source binomial probability $\leq1$\% on either the pn detector or in both the MOS detectors in at least one band.
 Table~\ref{counts} reports the measured source counts with uncertainties.
 All the targets resulted in detections except J011 and J231.6 in broad agreement (J0020 is detected in this case) with the results of source detection search performed across the field.
 For the sources J083.8 and J029 this is the first X-ray detection reported.

 For the undetected sources, we calculated pn upper limits on fluxes, luminosities and on $\aox$\footnote{We adopted as a reference the pn detector which is the most efficient detector at $<2$~keV energy where most detections occur.}.
 They are reported in Table~\ref{analysis} along with the spectral measurements for the detected sources (see Section~\ref{specanalysis}).
 Specifically, we estimated the total counts in the soft and hard band by correcting the fixed aperture photometry of 20~arcsec radius reported in Table~\ref{counts} and accounting for $\sim80\%$ of the 1.5~keV total encircled energy fraction.
-We estimated the fluxes in XSPEC assuming the spectral response files extracted at the source position and adopting a power-law model with both $\Gamma=2$ and $\Gamma=2.4$ (i.e. the average $\Gamma$ from a joint spectral analysis of the detected sources, see Section~\ref{jointspec} for details) absorbed by the Galactic column density.
+We estimated the fluxes using the X-ray spectral fitting package XSPEC \citep{arnaud1996} assuming the spectral response files extracted at the source position and adopting a power-law model with both $\Gamma=2$ and $\Gamma=2.4$ (i.e. the average $\Gamma$ from a joint spectral analysis of the detected sources, see Section~\ref{jointspec} for details) absorbed by the Galactic column density.
 The latter is taken from the HI4PI survey \citep{HI4PI2016} as weighted average at the position of each source within a radius of 0.1~deg.
 We then estimated the unabsorbed 2-10~keV and 2~keV luminosities with XSPEC by assuming the same absorbed power-law spectral model.